poems4u/poems4u/themes/nostyleplease/content/_index.md

 ![](/images/stars.gif)

-POEMS4U is a project whose purpose is to share with the world artworks which that been created using the SOLAR-MYTH APPROACH.
+POEMS4U is a project whose purpose is to share with the world artworks which have been created using the SOLAR-MYTH APPROACH.
 All works are free and for everyone to enjoy.

 For more information, please see the post entitled ["What Is POEMS4U?"](https://poems4u.net/video-transmissions/posts/whatispoems4utrans/)  under the "Video-Transmissions" section.